HarrisonSlater/Harri.SchoolDemoAPI/README.md

   - [RestSharp](https://github.com/restsharp/RestSharp) for the client
   -
 # Running the SchoolDemo REST Web API
-You have three options for running this web api,
+You have three options for running this web API,

 1. Build it from source and run with dotnet sdk.
 See [Building from source](#building-from-source) below
 2. Build a docker container and run.
 See [Building container from source](#building-container-from-source) below